 In fact, the province’s rules allowing unlimited donations from high-end individuals and corporations — regardless of whether they actually located in Saskatchewan — is one of the reasons Moe’s big business-friendly Sask Party has managed to hold on to power for over a decade.

 Here are three things you ought to know about Saskatchewan’s “Wild West” campaign finance system:

 Saskatchewan allows unlimited individual and corporate donations

-As one of only three provinces without donation limits, Saskatchewan has been called the “wild west” of campaign finance.
+As one of only two provinces without donation limits, Saskatchewan has been called the “wild west” of campaign finance.

 “There are no donation limits on contributions to registered political parties or candidates,” states Elections Saskatchewan.

 According Elections Saskatchewan records, in 2018 alone Moe’s party received $749,385 donations from 868 corporate entities — nearly 22 times higher than the opposition Saskatchewan NDP.